 +How do I participate?

 When you come up for communion, you may stand or kneel.
 As the priest approaches you, outstretch your hands (right palm over left) and he/she will place a piece of sanctified bread in your hands.
-Another person will follow with wine (which at this time is served in little disposable cups due to the Coronavirus).
+Another person will follow with wine.
+If you are immuno-compromised and do not wish to share wine from the common cup, please be assured that consuming only the sanctified bread constitutes "full communion."
 If you would prefer only a blessing, signify that by crossing your hands over your heart and the priest will say a blessing prayer over you.

 + What if my child becomes disruptive?

 We have been there before and we understand.
 We are not bothered by it as much as you may be.

 There are books, crayons, and coloring books in the children's area to the left of the pulpit.
 Moving a child to the front of the church also allows them to better see what's going on at the altar!